Cathleen Cordell

 Cathleen Cordell (May 21, 1915 – August 19, 1997) was an American film and television actress.
 She was described as "a lass born in Brooklyn with an Irish name and an English accent; educated in India and France."

 Early years

 Cordell was born in Brooklyn, New York.
-She moved to England, then France, in order to begin her childhood education.
+She moved to India, to England, then to France in order to begin her childhood education.
 "My father's business took him to India when I was a baby," she said, "Then we went to France, and when I was 7 years old I was thrust into a French boarding school."
 She later attended the Royal Academy of Dramatic Art.

 Stage

 Cordell's stage debut came in It's You I Want, presented by Seymour Hicks' company in England.
 Her "first important role" in the United States came in Never Trouble Trouble at the Brighton Theater in Brooklyn, New York, August 17, 1937.
 A Brooklyn newspaper described Cordell as "a 'discovery' of John Golden" and said the actress "has appeared abroad previously."

 Cordell went on to appear on Broadway in Love of Women (1937), Romantic Mr. Dickens (1940), Golden Wings (1941), Yesterday's Magic (1942), Sheppey (1944), While the Sun Shines (1944), and The Linden Tree (1948).